 AWS KMS is integrated with AWS CloudTrail to record all API requests, including key management actions and usage of your keys.
 Logging API requests helps you manage risk, meet compliance requirements and conduct forensic analysis.

 There is no commitment and no upfront charges to use AWS KMS.
 You only pay US $1/month to store any key that you create.
 AWS managed keys that are created on your behalf by AWS services are free to store.
 You are charged per-request when you use or manage your keys beyond the free tier.

-AWS KMS uses FIPS 140-2 validated hardware security modules (HSMs) to generate and protect keys.
+AWS KMS uses hardware security modules (HSMs) that have been validated under FIPS 140-2, or are in the process of being validated, to generate and protect keys.
 Your keys are only used inside these devices and can never leave them unencrypted.
 KMS keys are never shared outside the AWS region in which they were created.